kimwebi/webimart/README.md

   `php artisan serve`
 **Contributions**

-  Feel free to contribute to the project as it is open source.
+  Feel free to contribute to the project as it is open source

-`   Made with 😍 by KimWebi`
+                                                                     Made with 😍 by KimWebi